denten-books/plain-text/0-intro.md

 Typesetting software, e-book readers, and word processors similarly embody implicit communication models: ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
+The maker of the electronic book encodes how the book is sold and where, minimum and maximum font size, the visibility of marginal notation, the possibility of sharing, the availability of the critical apparatus.
-In this way, contemporary documents structure the literary encounter according to the reader's economic status, gender, race, age, location, or physical ability.
+Content in that sense is meant for further processing, in a way that maximizes its extracted value.
+Contemporary documents are capable of structuring the literary encounter to these ends according to the reader's economic status, gender, race, age, location, or physical ability.

 To what extent does the book in front of you permit or enable access?
 Whatever the answer, a function of understanding the text must include the explication of its physical affordances.
-Experimentalism enables the critic to "lay bare" the device.
+An experimental approach to reading enables the critic to "lay bare" the device.
 A literary scholar's version of baking bread and smelting iron is to make literal the archaeology of media at the level of the mechanism.
 In *Plain Text* we will unearth and excavate textual machines.
 In practicing archaeology I contend that cardinal literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 It follows that any attempt to articulate the idea cannot attain its full expressive potential without a thick description of its base particulates.

 Luckily for us, reading and writing are not esoteric activities.
 They are readily available to introspection.
 I will therefore occasionally encourage